Dog Bite Lawyers in Maryland Heights, MO

 Common Dog Attack Injuries

-Often, people stereotype certain breeds.
-There are facts to back this up, but they're not always applicable.
-Any dog is able to bite someone.
-This can be attributed to the dog's environment and interaction with the victim.
+Often, people stereotype certain dog breeds.
+There are facts to back this stigma, but it's not always the case.
+Every dog is able to bite a human.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+Breeds that are often associated with danger include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
 People have the same tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Maryland Heights, MO?

 A dog bite lawyer in Maryland Heights, MO, will look into a variety of special and general damages.
-Some of these include:
+These include:

-- Medical Expenses — Victims may be able to recover all costs related to medical treatment caused by a dog bite.
-It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.
+• Medical Expenses — Victims might be able to recover all costs related to medical treatment caused by a bite.
+It is important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Maryland Heights, MO personal injury lawyers will ensure that no money is left on the table in your claim.